 The Final Cut

-Prepping art for a show is so much more then loading the art into my truck and hauling it there.
-It starts weeks before, with choosing images, ordering, signing, and packaging.
+Prepping art for a show is so much more than loading the art into my truck and hauling it there.
+It starts weeks before, choosing images, ordering, signing, and packaging.
 The art prep is one of the most important and timely parts of preparing for an art show.